Last Updated on June 29, 2022 by Rebecca Huff

-Pastelón is a type of casserole very similar to lasagna in that it has layers, meat, sauce, and cheese.
-However, Pastelón uses Plantain in place of the noodles.
+Pastelón is a type of casserole very similar to lasagna in that it has layers, ground beef for the meat, tomato sauce, and mozzarella cheese.
+However, Pastelón uses a layer of plantains in place of the pasta noodles.

 The first time I tasted this dish it was prepared by a Dominican woman and I thought I had died and gone to heaven's restaurant.
 Yes, it was that good.
 Sadly, I wasn't able to get her recipe but as I have played with various ingredients, I've created one that comes close!